-The 10 Worst Number 1 Draft Picks in NFL History
+The 10 Worst Number 1 NFL Draft Picks in History

 The NFL Draft is often a franchise’s best chance to turn its fortunes around, especially when they have the coveted first overall pick.
 However, drafting first doesn’t always mean drafting best.
 Here’s a look at the 10 worst No. 1 draft picks in NFL history.